How To Manage ADD

 Meds should be used in conjunction with a treatment plan that includes behavioral therapy and other supports.
 For an overview of Attention Deficit Disorder medications, click here.

-5. Support Groups.
+4. ADHD Support Groups.
 It is empowering to meet others who are experiencing similar challenges.
-Those in in same support group not only “get” it, but they can offer advice and solutions.
+Those in in same support group not only get it, but they can offer advice and solutions.
 In turn, you can offer the same.
 Over time, you will enjoy being with others who consider the condition a gift.

 More and more people are utilizing services such as Elance.com's time management experts to help them with everyday tasks.
 Virtual assistants can do anything from schedule reservations or help compose memos.
 Hiring someone to do tedious paperwork pays for itself, and can make the difference between success and constant frustration.

-12. Recommended Book: ADD Quick Tips (Practical Ways to Manage Attention Deficit Disorder Successfully) .
+11. Books.
+ADD Quick Tips (Practical Ways to Manage Attention Deficit Disorder Successfully).
+See the full list of Best ADHD books.

 Learn How To Conquer ADD!